mikelovesrobots/mikelovesrobots-unity3d-utils/README.md

 - git+https://github.com/jeffreylanters/unity-tweens

+# Ball and Paddle

+Includes a Ball, Paddle and PlayfieldBoundary prefab

 # State Machine

 Includes StateMachine.cs and State.cs.
 Inherit your states from State.cs and place them on child gameObjects beneath StateMachine.